Perl offers scalar

 Perl pop example

-pop function removes last element from an array.
-It is an opposite of push function.
+pop function removes the last element from an array.
+It is the opposite of the push function.
 It mutates an array.

 pop(array)

-Last element removed from an array, returns an element.
-Here is an example how to remove an element from an array.
+The last element removed from an array returns an element.
+Here is an example of how to remove an element from an array.

 @numbers = ("1", "2","3");